California Dairy Campaign

 · Increasing the Class IV Make Allowance by 74 cents.

-If the make allowances are increased as proposed by USDA, the Class III cheese make allowance will exceed $4 per cwt, and the Class IV Butter/ NFDM make allowance will reach nearly $3 per cwt.
+If the make allowances increased as proposed by USDA, the Class III cheese make allowance will exceed $4 per cwt, and the Class IV Butter/ NFDM make allowance will reach nearly $3 per cwt.
 Almost 80 percent of all milk produced in California goes into Class II, III, or IV, so the impact of these significant make allowance increases is greatest here.
 The USDA economic analysis includes a chart (below) that shows California milk prices would have decreased by 20 cents if the recommended decision had been in effect from 2019 to 2023.

-Copyright © 2024 California Dairy Campaign - All Rights Reserved.
+Copyright © 2026 California Dairy Campaign - All Rights Reserved.

-Powered by GoDaddy
+Powered by

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.